HackingEcology/videt/README.md

 bokeh serve ./ --show
 ```

+### Structure

+As required by Bokeh, `main.py` is the index file that points to the other features of videt.

 ## To-Do's

+Improve everything you want.
+This is

+### (incomplete) List of Datasets to implement

 Geographic Time Series
 Land-cover change	https://catalog.data.gov/dataset/historical-land-cover-change-and-land-use-conversions-global-dataset	Need to convert from map (netCDF) to simple numbers